1966 Buick Wildcat Convertible

 Nestled in the super clean engine compartment is a Buick 401 cu.in.
 V8 with a Carter 4 barrel that develops 325 h.p.
 The transmission is an automatic 3-speed with floor-mounted shifter.

 The convertible top is in soft-white vinyl fabric.
+Also comes with a custom California cover that is the same color of the exterior.

 These Wildcat convertibles are very special so they represent an opportunity to enjoy a classic you will seldom encounter even in car shows.